shoaiyb/bloggery/_posts/2021-03-21-best-free-responsive-wordpress-blog-themes.md

 I hope this list helped you find the best free WordPress blog themes for your website.
-I also recommend taking a look at my pick of the [best free and premium WordPress plugins](/best-free-and-premium-wordpress-plugin/) for your site.
+I also recommend taking a look at my pick of the [Best 5 Most Used Premium WordPress Plugins](/premium-wordpress-plugins/) for your site.

-If you liked this article, then please subscribe to my News Letter for WordPress beginner's tutorials.
+If you liked this article, then please subscribe to my [News Letter](/#newsletter) for [WordPress](/build-a-wordpress-community-website-with-buddypress/) [beginner's tutorials](/categories/#WordPress).
 <!--You can also find me on Twitter and Facebook.-->